 Carbohydrates, protein, and fat—the three macronutrients of a dancer’s fuel mix offer the necessary components needed to support a demanding dance schedule.
-But there’s another mealtime component that tends to be overlooked: fiber.
-Fiber plays a vital role in maintaining overall well-being.
-In this blog post, we will explore the importance of fiber in a dancer’s meal plan.
+But there’s another mealtime component often overlooked: fiber.

 What is Fiber?

-Fiber is a starch found in plants.
+Dietary fiber is a type of carbohydrate— a starch— found in plant foods like fruits, vegetables, grains, legumes, nuts, and seeds.
 The 2016 FDA Nutrition and Supplement Facts Label Final Rule established the following definition for the term “dietary fiber:” Fibers [in food] with evidence of a beneficial physiological effect on human health.

 Soluble vs. Insoluble Fiber—What’s the Difference?